Enric Vallès: Career

 After a successful pre-season, Vallès made his competitive debut for Birmingham in the second-round League Cup-tie against Rochdale on 26 August 2010.
 His only other appearance came in the next round of the League Cup, and a proposed loan move to League One (third-tier) club Brighton & Hove Albion or possible return to Spain came to nothing when the player suffered a stress fracture to his foot.
 He made a return to the first-team squad as an unused substitute for the final match of the season, which confirmed Birmingham's relegation from the Premier League, and the club took up their option to extend his contract for a further year.
 Vallès was occasionally included in the matchday squad during that year but made no more first-team appearances, and he was released when his contract expired at the end of the 2011–12 season.

 On 15 November 2012, Vallès signed for UE Olot of the Spanish Tercera División.
 He scored four goals as Olot finished as champions of their group, thus qualifying for the promotion playoffs.
 Although Vallès suffered a hamstring injury in the second round of the playoffs that was to keep him out for what remained of the season, his team went on to defeat Arandina CF in the final round to earn promotion to the Segunda División B for the first time in the club's history.

 Vallès was not kept on for the new season, and signed for another Tercera División club, UE Cornellà, in August 2013.
 Again, he contributed to the club's first ever promotion to the Segunda B, and again, he was released at the end of the season.
 Vallès then dropped down a level to the Primera Catalana to join CE Manresa for 2014–15.

 Vallés signed for United Soccer League club Harrisburg City Islanders ahead of the 2015 season.

 On 20 November 2015, Vallès signed a two-year contract with Norwegian First Division side Sandefjord.

+He then returned to Spain, playing with Olot, Tona and San Cristóbal.